tdhock/tdhock.github.io/_posts/2024-06-25-application.md

 * Results: what comparisons were done to show that the new idea is interesting/useful in theory and/or in practice?
 For example, you could compare the test accuracy and computation time for different regression algorithms on various data sets.
 * Future work: what are some of your ideas for new research papers that could be written as a follow up to this one?
 Justify why these ideas are sufficiently novel that they warrant a new paper describing them.
 Also describe what kinds of theoretical and empirical arguments you would need in that future paper.
 Please answer this point very specifically, because it will be helpful to define your first research project with me.

 Make sure to use full sentences and paragraphs, and follow [Mark Schmidt's writing guidelines](https://www.cs.ubc.ca/~schmidtm/Courses/Notes/writing.pdf), so I can evaluate the quality of your English writing skills.
+[Jacob Bien’s checklist](https://faculty.marshall.usc.edu/Jacob-Bien/papers/manuscript-checklist.pdf) would be good too.
 For the bibliography:

 * Avoid using `\cite{Bruynooghe2024}`
 * Use `\usepackage{natbib}` in your LaTeX header, which defines the